oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - interface_definition_name: represents the mandatory symbolic name of the interface as a string.

-- interface_type_name: represents the mandatory name of the Interface Type for the interface definition.
+- interface_type_name: represents the mandatory name of the interface type for the interface definition.

-- interface_description: represents the optional description string for the interface.

 - parameter_definitions_and_refinements: represents the optional map of input parameters which the TOSCA orchestrator will make available